Looking for Jobs in Japan as a Foreigner: Your Best Guide

 In 2019, Japan started its visa type of “Special Skilled Worker (SSW).”
 This is because Japan is currently experiencing an economic labor shortage.
 Thus, Japan will accept around 820,000 foreign skilled workers between 2024 and 2029.

-If you’re interested in learning more about working in Japan, check out our survival guide to Japan’s toxic work culture and Japan’s cost of living.
+If you’re interested in learning more about working in Japan, check out our survival guides to Japan’s toxic work culture.

 Today, IT professionals are in high demand in Japan due to the low number of skilled workers available.
 This has meant that software engineering has become the largest job in demand for foreign workers.